fusioncharts/angular4-fusioncharts/README.md

 ## Installation

-To install `Angular4-FusionCharts` library, run:
+To install `Angular4-FusionCharts`, run:

 ```bash
 $ npm install angular4-fusioncharts --save
 ```

-Also install `FusionCharts` library if it is not already installed:
+Also install `FusionCharts`, if it is not already installed:

 ```bash
 $ npm install fusioncharts --save